Strategic Research Areas

 The research centre SciLifeLab - National centre for molecular life science research

-Health care research – U-CARE
+Health sciences – U-CARE

 IRES – Institute for Russian and Eurasian Studies